altajvirani/Nivesh/README.md

 This application will be having two different ends one is for the founder and another is for investors.
 The overall process will work as follows:

-    i.
-The founder will list his startup in an application for which he will go through a series of steps.
+   * The founder will list his startup in an application for which he will go through a series of steps.

-    ii.
-Once a startup is listed the investor can now see that startup and will be able to invest in it by choosing the amount he wants to invest.
+   * Once a startup is listed the investor can now see that startup and will be able to invest in it by choosing the amount he wants to invest.

 This application is quite complex but to make it easy to use for users’ better UI techniques and modern design are used which as a result will create intuitive UI and will be giving us the